 Who can apply?

-Canadian national industry or trade associations;
+- Canadian national industry or trade associations

-Canadian national horizontal / multi-sectoral organizations.
+- Canadian national horizontal / multi-sectoral organizations

 To be eligible, your organization must:

-- be incorporated;
+- be a not-for-profit corporation

 - Date Modified: